top of page

 Meryl is a graduate of the Artisan Cheesemaking program at Sterling College’s School of the New American Farmstead.
 She honed her skills at the Cellars at Jasper Hill.
 She makes cheese almost every day of the year.

-John is from Atlanta and is the resident expert in Staying Calm While Baby Goats Are Being Born.
+John is from Atlanta and is the resident expert in business operations, obstetrics, and the crucial skill of Staying Calm While Baby Goats Are Being Born.

 Both of them could happily eat nothing but cheese ever again.